Nationals vs. Cardinals Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 64 hits with 21 doubles, two triples, eight home runs, 24 walks and 30 RBI.
-He's also stolen two bases.
+- Jeimer Candelario has collected 66 hits with 21 doubles, two triples, eight home runs and 24 walks.
+He has driven in 30 runs with two stolen bases.

-- Candelario takes a three-game streak with at least one hit into this contest.
-During his last five outings he is hitting .316 with four doubles and two walks.
+- Candelario heads into this game looking to extend his four-game hit streak.
+In his last five games he is hitting .400 with four doubles and a walk.

 Candelario Recent Games